MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/block-download-from-sites.md

 - admindeeplinkSPO
 ---

-# Block download of files from a SharePoint site and OneDrive
+# Block download of files from a SharePoint site and OneDrive (in preview)

 As a SharePoint Administrator or Global Administrator in Microsoft 365, you can block download of files from a SharePoint sites and OneDrive.
 This feature do not need  Azure active directory conditional access policy.
 This feature can be set for individual sites and cannot be set at tenant level.
 [If you want to prevent download of SharePoint content from unmanaged devices then check this feature](https://learn.microsoft.com/en-us/sharepoint/control-access-from-unmanaged-devices).